alaska-panos/SaulChemonges_T1A2/README.md

 The entire project documentation has been compiled in README.md.
 This file contains:

-    A link (URL) to my published portfolio website
-    A link to my GitHub repository
-    A link to my presentation video on YouTube at https://youtu.be/RnjRSk47Nek
+    A link (URL) to my published portfolio website at https://alaska-panos.com A link to my GitHub repository at https://github.com/alaska-panos/SaulChemonges_T1A2 A link to my presentation video on YouTube at https://youtu.be/RnjRSk47Nek

     A description of my portfolio website, including,